-Imagine carrying a purse that matches your outfit.
-Or better, imagine having a lot of purses that match all your dresses.
-That too, each of them made so fast that you could only have missed one episode of Riverdale or whatever your current serial crush is.
+Imagine carrying a purse that matches your outfit for a special occasion; Or better, imagine having a lot of purses that match all your dresses.
+That too, each of them made so fast that you could only have missed one episode of your favorite web-series.

 Cut out the fabric pieces – you need 2 pieces for the flap ( one outer fabric and one lining), 2 pieces for the front and back (Outer fabric) and 2 pieces for the lining. ( I used a silk fabric for the lining but cotton lining is better as it adheres better to interfacing); And matching interfacing pieces for all these